KDAB/knut/docs/getting-started/treesitter.md

 In this case "alike" means the arguments are all string-equal, after all white-space is removed.

-This is very useful when comparing strings that might span multiple lines or may be indented/formatted differently depening on preference.
+This is very useful when comparing strings that might span multiple lines or may be indented/formatted differently depending on preference.
 E.g. `const QString&` could also be formatted as `const QString &`.
 The `like?` predicate would match both of these variations.